 Phone +44 (0)20 7632 8500

 Patrick has an employment, procurement, public and commercial law practice.
 He is recommended for employment law in both Chambers & Partners and the Legal 500.
-The directories comment that he has a "calm and persuasive demeanour that works wonders with judges", is "extremely fast-thinking", "an excellent cross-examiner" and a "confident and reliable" advocate.
+The directories comment that he "knows his cases inside out"; is "a very strong junior"; has a "calm and persuasive demeanour that works wonders with judges”; is "extremely fast-thinking”; is "an excellent cross-examiner”; and is a "confident and reliable" advocate.

 Patrick was appointed to the Attorney General’s ‘B’ panel of counsel in March 2014.